Erol Iba

-Erol Iba (born in Jayapura, Irian Jaya, 6 August 1979) is a retired Indonesian professional footballer.
-He normally plays as a defender or can be a midfielder and his height is 170 cm.
-Best known for his speed in the left wing, he is also noted for his good dribbling, passing and aggressiveness.
-He is currently the assistant coach of the Persipura Jayapura.
+Erol Iba (born in Jayapura, Irian Jaya, 6 August 1979) is an Indonesian former professional footballer.
+Best known for his speed, he was also noted for dribbling, passing and aggressiveness.
+He is currently the assistant manager of the PSBS Biak.

 Club career

 Starting his football career in Papua Training and Education Center, Erol moved to Ragunan Training and Education Center in 1997.
 There he spent one year, before joining with football club from West Sumatera which played in Indonesian League, Semen Padang, in 1998.

 In this club, where he spent four years, Erol was remarked as one of the most talented Indonesian wing backs.
 The young star took his club as top ten club in the competition in 2000, and in 2001 he took Semen Padang to the semifinal phase of Indonesian league.

 His abilities soon attracted many clubs to sign him.
-In 2002, he signed a one-year contract with PSPS Pekanbaru, a club that was forming a dream team by signing many of Indonesian’s famous players such as Kurniawan Dwi Yulianto and Bima Sakti.
+In 2002, he signed a one-year contract with PSPS Pekanbaru, a club that was forming a dream team by signing many of Indonesian's famous players such as Kurniawan Dwi Yulianto and Bima Sakti.
 However, he failed to repeat his good performance in Semen Padang as well as the club failed to be the top flight in the league.

-Despite his poor performance, Erol was signed by Benny Dollo, currently the coach of Indonesian football team, who was at that time, the coach of Arema Malang, in which Erol spent three years from 2003–2006.
+Despite his poor performance, Erol was signed by Benny Dollo, currently the coach of Indonesian football team, who was at that time, the coach of Arema Malang, in which Erol spent three years from 2003 to 2006.

 In this club Erol proved his talent by taking the club to become the champion of Copa Indonesia in both 2005 and 2006.

 Later on he joined Persik Kediri after the departure of Benny Dollo from Arema Malang.
 In 2007 Erol signed a deal with Pelita Jaya joining Fandi Ahmad, the ex–Singapore most famous striker, who is coaching for the club.

 His form attracted attention from current A-League side Sydney FC.

 After 11 years playing in several clubs outside Papua, Erol, in 2009, return to his hometown playing for Persipura Jayapura, the 2 times Champion of Indonesian Super League.
-He said that this was every Papua player’s dream to be in the Persipura Jayapura Squad.
+He said that this was every Papua player's dream to be in the Persipura Jayapura Squad.
 His success in Indonesia League breaks a negative thought saying that Papuan players often fail when they are playing for another clubs outside Papua.

 More interest came from A-League sides, this time Newcastle Jets, and Erol was linked with the Australian Side.

 In January 2015, he signed with Persepam Madura United.